What is the specificity of the various choirs of the SPNM?

 How many concerts per year?

 Each concert is usually presented in each of the regions where the SPNM member choirs come from.
 Choir members agree to participate in concerts that are offered in regions other than their own.
-This is how each choir performs between 4 and 8 times a year, in Montreal, Sainte-Thérèse, Ottawa and Mont-Laurier.
+This is how each choir performs between 4 and 6 times a year, in Montreal, Sainte-Thérèse and Ottawa.

 Interested in joining us?
 We will be happy and happy to welcome you among our group.
 Visit our page recruitment.